nmslib/nmslib/python_bindings/parameters.md

 In many cases, the value of 50 or 100 thousand is enough.
 However, we sometimes encounter data sets with extremely long tail of frequent words.
-In these cases, one has to rely on the hashing trick to make generated pivots effective.
+In these cases, one has to rely on the hashing trick to reduce dimensionality.
 Specifically, if there is a long tail of relatively frequent words, you may want to set the value ``hashTrickDim`` to something like 50000.
 Then, the maximum ID for the pivot generation utility would be 49999.

 As we mentioned, by default pivots are sampled from the data set:
-To use external pivots you need to provide them in the file specified in the parameter ``pivotFile``.
+To use external pivots you need to provide them in the file specified by the parameter ``pivotFile``.

 Finally, we note that NAPP divides data set into chunks, which can be indexed in parallel.
-The chunk size (in the number of data points) is defined by the parameter ``chunkIndexSize``.
+A chunk size (in the number of data points) is defined by the parameter ``chunkIndexSize``.
 By default, we will try to use all the threads.
 However, the number of threads can be set explicitly using the parameter